joel-jeremy/externalized-properties/README.md

 Please consider giving the repository a ⭐.
 It means a lot!
 Thank you :)

+## Contributing

+Feedback and contributions are very much welcome — see [CONTRIBUTING.md](./CONTRIBUTING.md) for contribution guidelines.
+Please open an [issue](https://github.com/joel-jeremy/emissary/issues) if you run into any problems or have suggestions.

 ## [Twelve Factor Methodology](https://12factor.net)

 Externalized Properties was inspired by the [The Twelve Factor Methodology](https://12factor.net)'s section [III.
 Config](https://12factor.net/config).